News

 For Hunter Education classes, please see Hunter Education Course Schedule and for the Hunter Educator Workshops schedule please see Hunter Educator Instructor.

-New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Tristanna Bickford: (505) 476-8027 tristanna.bickford@dgf.nm.gov FOR IMMEDIATE RELEASE, JUNE 9, 2022: Game Commission to meet June 17 SANTA FE – The New Mexico State Game Commission will hold a meeting at 9 a.m., Friday, June 17 at the New Mexico History Museum in Santa Fe.
-The full agenda, location address, attendee information and general information will be available on the Department of Game and Fish website.
+New Mexico Department of Game and Fish Public contact, Information Center: 888-248-6866 Media contact, Ryan Darr: 505-476-8027 ryan.darr@dgf.nm.gov FOR IMMEDIATE RELEASE, JULY 18, 2022: Game Commission to meet July 22 MESCALERO – The New Mexico State Game Commission will hold a meeting at 8:30 a.m., Friday, July 22, at Inn of the Mountain Gods in Mescalero.
+The full agenda, location address, attendee information and general information are available on the Department of Game and Fish website.
 If you are interested in participating and providing comments, but cannot attend the meeting in person, you are encouraged to pre-register to attend the meeting on the Zoom Webinar platform.
 More information, including how to join the meeting by phone, will be available on the Department’s website.
 In addition, there will be a live webcast on the Department’s website.
-Webcast participants can listen to the meeting using a desktop [...]
+Webcast participants can listen to the meeting using a desktop computer or mobile devices such [...]

 News Releases for 2021